lkbhargav/doorsensor/Readme.md

 4. Update the environment variables if necessary from the Supervisor config
 5. Run `reread` and `update` commands on the supervisorctl

-Note: `Cross` doesn't work since the build requires some dependecies on openssl which doesn't play well.
+**Note**: `Cross` doesn't work since the build requires some dependecies on openssl which doesn't play well.
 For now the config is still here.
+Also, Raspberry pi should have both `sqlite3` and `libsqlite3-dev` packages installed or there will be compilation errors